Studies in patients with spinal muscular

 *Lower bound 95% CI not shown.

-≥3 point increase is considered clinically meaningful for HFMSE.
-A 1-2–point increase could be considered a positive outcome in a disease where natural history has shown a progressive decline.5,6
+A ≥3-point increase is considered clinically meaningful for HFMSE.
+A 1-2–point increase could be considered a positive outcome in a disease where natural history has shown a progressive decline.5,7

 SPINRAZA improved mean upper limb function and walking distance compared with baseline at every study time point5

-• 75% (21/28) who saw clinically meaningful improvements§§ in RULM at 6 months maintained these milestones at 14 months
+• 75% (21/28) who saw clinically meaningful improvements§ in RULM score at 6 months maintained these milestones at 14 months

-§§For individuals with later-onset SMA, clinically meaningful was defined as an improvement in RULM score of a least 2 points.
+§For individuals with later-onset SMA, clinically meaningful was defined as an improvement in RULM score of at least 2 points.

 Review the warnings and precautions, including thrombocytopenia, coagulation abnormalities, and renal toxicity1